cboettig/ews-review/manuscript-w-refs.md

 the questions of when such generic signals would be valuable tools versus the need to develop system-specific approaches in all cases.

-Foundational research in early warning signals identified certain patterns such as those which can accurately forecast a sudden transition in a wide variety of systems (Scheffer et al. 2009).
+Foundational research in EWS identified certain patterns that may forecast a sudden transition in a wide variety of systems (Scheffer et al. 2009).
 Most extensively researched is the phenomenon of critical slowing down (CSD), which is manifested as a pattern of increasing variance or autocorrelation of a system.
 Subsequent work has begun to identify a growing library of cases in which these indicators are not present before a transition (Schreiber and Rittenhouse 2004, Schreiber and Rudolf 2008, Hastings and Wysham 2010, Bel et al. 2012), or are observed in the absence of any transition (Kéfi et al. 2012).
-These examples are distinct from the more well-known case of statistical error -- such as a signal that is present but too weak to detect due to insufficient available data (see Dakos et al. (2008);
-Scheffer2009 and Perretti and Munch (2012)).
+These examples are distinct from the more well-known case of statistical error -- such as a signal that is present but too weak to detect due to insufficient available data (see Dakos et al. (2008); Scheffer et al. (2009) and Perretti and Munch (2012)).
 Instead, such work moves into new territory where different underlying mechanisms have lead to starkly different patterns.
 Determining which underlying mechanisms are present is a substantial is both empirical and theoretical challenge.
 When does critical slowing down correspond to the assumptions made?

 Here we review a variety of mechanisms that may lead to rapid (or "catastrophic") regime shifts in ecological systems, as well as mechanisms that generate early warning signals.
 We focus on CSD and its manifestations as they the most commonly studied warning signals.
 We illustrate that not all rapid shifts exhibit CSD, and not all observations of CSD involve rapid shifts.
-Thus the issue of determining early warning signals is really two-fold: first, identify classes of systems where the warning signal is expected and conversely systems that may undergo shifts without such signals, and then second to determine appropriate statistical tools to look at the warning signal.
+Thus the issue of determining EWS is really two-fold: first, identify classes of systems where the warning signal is expected and conversely systems that may undergo shifts without such signals, and then second to determine appropriate statistical tools to detect the warning signal.
 In this paper we review both aspects of the overall question.

 Relationships between Critical Slowing Down, Bifurcations, and Regime Shifts
 ============================================================================

-***A general thought while rewriting in this section.
-Whenever applicable, replace CSD with "early warning signal", to make the point that we are only using CSD as an example of possible warning signals.***. **Agreed**\*

-***I think each of the sections could use a format of "what we expected", "what is surprising" and "more research to answer xyz".
-We kind of jump into each of the examples without a lot of "so what".
-Highlighting which areas of the diagram are most ripe for exploration would be particularly useful I think. -CB***

-Early warning signals such as CSD have been studied extensively in theoretical (Wissel 1984, Gandhi et al. 1998, Carpenter et al. 2006, Hastings and Wysham 2010, Dakos et al. 2011a, Lade and Gross 2012, Boettiger and Hastings 2012a) and empirical contexts (Drake and Griffen 2010, Veraart et al. 2011, Carpenter 2011a, Dai et al. 2012, Wang et al. 2012) as a potential early warning signal for regime shifts.
+CSD has been studied extensively in theoretical (Wissel 1984, Gandhi et al.
+1998, Carpenter et al. 2006, Hastings and Wysham 2010, Dakos et al. 2011a, Lade and Gross 2012, Boettiger and Hastings 2012a) and empirical contexts (Drake and Griffen 2010, Veraart et al. 2011, Carpenter 2011a, Dai et al. 2012, Wang et al.
+2012) as a potential EWS for regime shifts.
 CSD occurs as a system's dominant eigenvalue approaches zero due to a changing (possibly deteriorating) environment.
 As the eigenvalue approaches zero, the system's response to small perturbations slows.
 This change in dynamic properties of a system can be expressed in greater variance, autocorrelation, and return time of observed state variables.

-Figure 1 we illustrate the domains of overlap between three distinct phenomena.
-The first, *rapid regime shifts* are abrupt changes in system behavior.
-The second, *bifurcations* are qualitative changes in system behavior due to the passing of a threshold in underlying parameters or conditions.
+In Figure 1, we illustrate the domains of overlap between three distinct phenomena.
+The first, *rapid regime shifts*, are abrupt changes in system behavior.
+The second, *bifurcations*, are qualitative changes in system behavior due to the passing of a threshold in underlying parameters or conditions.
 Where these two overlap, we sometimes call the phenomenon a "catastrophic bifurcation."
 Finally, *critical slowing down* is the observed behavior of slow system response to perturbation.
 The labels in italics describe examples of phenomena that fall into these various domains.
 Below we describe cases that fall into each of these regions.

-![Figure 1: Venn diagram repesenting the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
-Text in italic are example phenomena that occur in each domain.]
+![Venn diagram representing the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
+Labels in italic are example phenomena that occur in each domain.
+Numbers in parentheses refer to each of the sections below describing the domains.]

 Catastrophic Bifurcations Preceded by CSD (1)
 ---------------------------------------------

-Much of the (most visible) recent research in early warning signals has focused on the center of the diagram, where all three concepts intersect.
-The warning signal patterns postulated, such as increasing variance and coefficient of variation, (Carpenter et al. 2006), increasing autocorrelation (Dakos et al.
-2008), increasing skewness (Guttal and Jayaprakash 2008a) can all be directly derived from the changing eigenvalue in a saddle node bifurcation.
+Much of the (most visible) recent research in EWS has focused on the center of the diagram, where all three concepts intersect.
+The warning signal patterns postulated, such as increasing variance and coefficient of variation, (Carpenter et al. 2006), increasing autocorrelation (Dakos et al. 2008), increasing skewness (Guttal and Jayaprakash 2008a) can all be directly derived from the changing eigenvalue in a saddle node bifurcation.
 Consequently, experimental evaluations of warning signals have largely focused on this situation as well.
-CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation (Figure).
-Saddle-nodes are one of many potential bifurcations in ecological systems, though.
-Rapid regime shifts may also occur in the absence of bifurcations at all.
+CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation.

-***Insert figure of saddle-node bifurcation(?)
-NR***

-Dai et al. (2012) clearly maps out the entire saddle-node bifurcation diagram empirically before presenting the corresponding decrease in recovery time (increase in variance and autocorrelation over time).
+Dai et al. (2012) maps out the entire saddle-node bifurcation diagram empirically before presenting the corresponding decrease in recovery time (increase in variance and autocorrelation over time).
 Veraart et al. (2011) shows a very similar result in a similar system.
-These important experiments are among the best demonstrations that saddle-node bifurcation dynamics really occur in natural systems, and can be accompanied by reliable detection of early warning signals, at least when sufficient data sampling, replicates, and controls are available.
+These important experiments are among the best demonstrations that saddle-node bifurcation dynamics really occur in natural systems, and can be accompanied by reliable detection of EWS, at least when sufficient data sampling, replicates, and controls are available.

 Carpenter et al. (2011) provides an even more ambitious example, in which a lake ecosystem is manipulated towards a sudden transition through the introduction of a predator, while a neighboring experimental lake provides a control.
-In this example the underlying dynamics of a whole lake ecosystem are far less tractable than the laboratory controlled chemoststats of microrganisms.
+In this example, the underlying dynamics of a whole lake ecosystem are far less tractable than the laboratory controlled chemoststats of microorganisms.
 While it is more difficult to identify the bifurcation process, the system is understood well enough to anticipate that a sudden transition can be induced under the intended manipulation.
-Like the laboratory examples, this helps eliminate the options outside the circle "bifurcations", in Figure 1.
+Like the laboratory examples, this helps eliminate the options outside the circle "bifurcations," in Figure 1.
 The observed warning signals then place it in the center of the diagram.

-While these studies have provided valuable demonstrations of the potential to find early warning signals of sudden transitions, this literature has begun to enumerate examples of similar tranistions in which no such signal is present.
+While these studies have provided valuable demonstrations of the potential to find early warning signals of sudden transitions, this literature has begun to enumerate examples of similar transitions in which no such signal is present.

 Catastrophic Bifurcations *not* Preceded by CSD (2)
 ---------------------------------------------------

-Saddle nodes are only one of a variety of bifurcations which can cause rapid changes in system dynamics.
+Saddle nodes are only one of a variety of bifurcations, which can cause rapid changes in system dynamics.
 Other bifurcations can cause long-term changes in system dynamics without a gradual pass through a state with zero eigenvalue, and therefore, not exhibit CSD.
-Many of these examples can in fact show patterns in typical early warning indicator variables such as variance or autocorrelation that are completely opposite to the patterns seen above.
+Many of these examples can in fact show patterns in typical early warning indicator variables such as variance or autocorrelation that are completely opposite to the patterns seen in the saddle-node case.

-These are some of the most problematic cases, because they represent disruptive but potentially avoidable events, but would not be detected by using CSD as an early warning signals.
+These are some of the most problematic cases.
+They represent disruptive but potentially avoidable events, but would not be detected by using CSD as an EWS.

-**\* Makes it sound like chaos is the only example.
-Chaos is dismissed by most ecologists as irrelevant, lacking evidence in most natural systems**\*
+These cases include bifurcations in continuous time [@Schrieber2008] and discrete time [@Schrieber2003], explicitly spatial (Bel et al. 2012) and non-spatial, chaotic (Schreiber 2003, ) and non-chaotic (Hastings and Wysham 2010, , ) examples.
+Before warning signals can be reliably applied to novel systems, research must provide a way to discern if the dynamics correspond to the more well understood warning signals of the saddle-node case or the more complex patterns such as the examples discussed here.

 One class of bifurcations in which we would not expect to see CSD prior to regime shift are sometimes known as *crises*.
 Crises are sudden changes in the dynamics of chaotic attractors that occur in response to small changes in parameters (Grebogi et al. 1983).
 Chaotic attractors are features of many ecological models (Hastings et al. 1993), and chaotic behavior has been shown in some ecological systems [@Constantino1997].
-Examples are not restricted to chaotic dynamics.
-Decreasing variance is observed before a sudden transition following a Hopf bifurcation in Schreiber and Rudolf (2008).

 Hastings and Wysham (2010) examined a continuous model of a stochastic three-species food chain where all species migrate between six patches.
-When environemental stochasticity (represented as random variation in the carrying capacity) is low, all species coexist in a chaotic but stable attractor.
-A small increase in environmental stochasticity, though, causes extinction of the top predator and and rapid shift to a non-chaotic cycle.
+When environmental stochasticity (represented as random variation in the carrying capacity) is low, all species coexist in a chaotic but stable attractor.
+A small increase in environmental stochasticity, though, causes extinction of the top predator and rapid shift to a non-chaotic cycle.
 Despite an increase in environmental variability, neither the variance nor skew of the populations of any species change as the system approaches this bifurcation.